Samaara-Das/Tradingview-to-Everywhere/README.md

 Then it sends that snapshot to a database and to Poolsifi.

 ## Things to do for programmers:
+- In `open_tv.py`, the constant `SCREENER_REUPLOAD_TIMEOUT` has to have a value for the number of seconds it should wait for the screener to be re-uploaded on the chart.
+The default is 15 seconds.

 - In `categories.py`, make the values of the constants equal to the names of the discord webhooks where the snapshots are supposed to go.
 Examples: The `CURRENCIES` constant has the value of "currencies" because that is the name of the webhook for the channel underneath the "CURRENCIES" group.
 The `INDIAN_STOCKS` constant has the value of "indian-stocks" because that is the name of the webhook for the channel underneath the "INDIAN STOCKS" group.

 - In the Trade Drawer indicator, in Pinescrirpt, the first 6 inputs have to arranged in this order: dateTime, entry, sl, tp1, tp2, tp3